-4.1 This Rule is an Energy Savings Scheme Rule made under Part 9 Division 13 of the Act.
+4.1 This Rule is an Energy Savings Scheme Rule made under Part 1, Division 13 of Schedule 4A of the Act.

 5 Definitions of Energy Saver and Recognised Energy Saving Activity, and eligibility for accreditation

 Note: Other definitions of terms used in this document are set out at clause 10.